Graduate School Information

 Once you have returned from your visit, make sure to jot down some notes for your spreadsheet, giving a grade for the overall visit, as well as a grade for each office and class that you visited.

-Seek materials to help with test prep: You will most likely learn about these resources from the Educational Testing Service (ETS), the Graduate Management Admission Council (GMAC), the Law School Admission Council (LSAC), and the Association of American Medical Colleges (AAMC).
+You will most likely learn about these resources from the Educational Testing Service (ETS), the Graduate Management Admission Council (GMAC), the Law School Admission Council (LSAC), and the Association of American Medical Colleges (AAMC).
 These organizations have preparation materials available on their websites.

 Other companies, such as Barron's, Kaplan, Peterson's, and Princeton Review offer test-preparation classes.
 In addition, you can go to your local bookstore and find a host of printed materials and study guides.

 Keep in mind that standardized tests bring varying degrees of stress for prospective students.
 Obviously, some individuals do better on these tests than others.
 While test scores measure a certain level of academic ability, they by no means cover the entire academic arena.